DukeOfCheese/DiscordTags-oxmysql/docs/documentation.md

-# Headtag-Menu Documentation
+# DiscordTags-oxmysql Documentation

 ## Overview

-The Headtag-Menu is a FiveM resource that displays customizable headtags above players in-game.
+The DiscordTags-oxmysql is a FiveM resource that displays customizable tags above players in-game.
 This system allows server administrators to configure different tags for different player roles, toggle visibility of tags, and customize the appearance and behavior of the headtag system.

 ## Dependencies